Japan women's national cricket team

-The Japan women's national cricket team is the team that represents the country of Japan in international women's cricket matches.
+The Japan women's national cricket team represents Japan in international women's cricket matches.

 In April 2018, the International Cricket Council (ICC) decided to grant full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Japan women and other ICC members since 1 July 2018 have been a full WT20I.
+Therefore, all Twenty20 matches played between Japan women and other ICC members since 1 July 2018 have the full WT20I status.

 History

-They made their international debut at the 2003 IWCC Trophy in the Netherlands.
-These were the first ODI matches played by any Japanese team, with the Japanese men's team yet to play at that level.
+Japan's women's national team made their international debut at the 2003 IWCC Trophy in the Netherlands.
+These were the first One Day International (ODI) matches played by any Japanese team, with the Japanese men's team yet to play at that level.
 They did not meet with much success though, losing all five matches and giving away an incredible 104 extras in their match against The Netherlands.
 They were bowled out for just 28 against Pakistan in that competition, with 20 of those runs coming in extras and just 8 from the bat, with the openers top scoring with 3 runs apiece.
 They are yet to play any WODI after this tournament.

 Their return to international level did not come until September 2006 when they faced Papua New Guinea in a three match series of one day games to decide which country would represent the East Asia/Pacific region in the World Cup Qualifier in Ireland some time in 2007.
 Japan showed some improvement from the IWCC Trophy, but still lost all three games.
 However, these matches were also not considered as WODI.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Japan were named in the 2021 ICC Women's T20 World Cup EAP Qualifier regional group, alongside seven other teams.

 In January 2023 it was announced that Japan and Indonesia would be included in Asian Cricket Council (ACC) pathway events, while remaining in the ICC East Asia-Pacific development region.